 What's next

+We will continue to embed the Skills Builder programme into our school curriculum, ensuring it remains a key part of our approach to teaching and learning.
+A focus will be placed on planning personalised next 'skills steps' for children, allowing all pupils to make meaningful progress in their development of essential skills.
 We aim to strengthen links with our wider community by continuing to share our Skills Builder journey and inviting families to take part in more events that celebrate and reinforce the use of key skills.
 In addition, we will use pupil and staff voice to evaluate the impact so far and inform future planning, ensuring the programme remains relevant, engaging, and impactful for everyone involved.